Concurrent Sessions

 Exploring the critical nexus between student stress, mental health, and academic retention, this presentation delves into multifaceted interventions.
 Focused on higher education, it aims to elucidate strategies fostering student well-being and, subsequently, academic persistence.
 Three pivotal learning goals include: dissecting the intricate relationship between stress, mental health, and student retention; evaluating diverse intervention models tailored to mitigate stressors and bolster mental health support; and highlighting effective implementation strategies for these interventions.
 Attendees will glean insights to shape institutional practices, empower student resilience, and fortify retention efforts amidst the complex landscape of student stress and mental health challenges.

-Karen Gordes, University of Maryland Baltimore
+Karen Gordes and Violet Kulo, University of Maryland Baltimore

 For attendees who are new to this topic